Arboreal Categories: An Axiomatic Theory of Resources: Back-and-Forth Systems and Games

 Since the leftmost rectangle is a diagram in $\Cp$, it must commute.
 We conclude that $e_{m'}$ extends $e_{m}$. \end{proof}

 \begin{exas} In the case of the arboreal categories $\RTk(\sg)$, $\RPk(\sg)$ and $\RMk(\sg)$, it follows from their description in Example~\ref{RTex} that the functor $\Path$ is faithful.
-In that case, the abstract existential positive game $\EG(X,Y)$ restricts, respectively, to the asymmetric (forth only) versions of the $k$-round Ehrenfeucht-\Fraisse, $k$-pebble and $k$-round bisimulation games. \end{exas}
+In that case, the abstract existential positive game $\EG(X,Y)$ coincides, respectively, with the asymmetric (forth only) versions of the $k$-round Ehrenfeucht-\Fraisse, $k$-pebble and $k$-round bisimulation games.
+These capture, respectively, equivalence in the existential positive fragments of first-order logic with quantifier rank at most $k$, of $k$-variable first-order logic, and of modal logic with modal depth at most $k$ (in the modal case, the existential positive fragment consists of those formulas that do not use $\Box$ nor $\neg$). \end{exas}

 \begin{rem} Direct inspection of the proof of Proposition~\ref{pr:exist-game} shows that the assumption that $\Path\colon \C\to\T$ is faithful can be replaced with the weaker condition that there is at most one arrow between any two paths of $\C$. \end{rem}